 Eclectic Counseling Style: Addictions Counseling (Mild/Moderate/Severe), Art Therapy Interventions, CBT (Adults & Pediatrics), Mindfulness-Based CBT (M-CBT/MBCT), REBT, Play-Therapy Interventions, Walk & Talk Therapy for ADHD/Anger Management/ Anxiety/Depression/Autism/Trauma Treatment and Life Coaching Services, School-Based Counseling (Elementary/MS/HS Experience), Crisis Counseling (SI/HI), Communication/Social Skill-Development, Men’s Counseling & Individual Counseling for Husbands Alongside Your Couples Counseling/MFT, Grief-Counseling and School Trauma-Response Interventions (Walsh University’s Perry MS Suicide Contagion Response Team 2019 via Student Biofeedback Lab), Trauma Counseling & 4f Trauma Style Interventions, Logotherapy & Existentialist Counseling Interventions, Faith-Based Counseling Services, Person-Centered Counseling, Collaborative Psychotherapy Approaches, Physical and Mental Health Lifestyle Integrations to Counseling, Lifestyle Counseling, Midlife Crisis Counseling, Addressing Socioeconomic Barriers/Coordination of Resources and Coordination with Treatment Teams/Careteams/Parole Officers/Court-Mandated Reporting.

-Supervision & Client Rights Advocacy and Legal Disclaimer
+Clinical Supervision & Client Rights Advocacy, Life Coaching & Legal Disclaimer

-Cuyahoga Valley Mindful Health & Wellness is Temporarily Not Accepting New Patients for Psychotherapy or Counseling Services as of 6/1/23 as supervision is not available at this time for Eric Riesterer, LPC.
-Eric Riesterer is able to see clients as a life coach upon initial consultation based on your/your family's needs and assessed level-of-care necessity.
+Cuyahoga Valley Mindful Health & Wellness is accepting New Patients for Psychotherapy Counseling Services as of 9/9/24 under the Mentorship and Supervision of Wendy Nathan, LPCC-S. Eric Riesterer is able to see clients as a Life Coach upon initial consultation based on your/your family's needs and assessed level-of-care necessity and comprehensive care team as well for non-clinical wellness services.

 Life Coaching Services Legal Disclaimer: